Eatham532/Software-Engineering-HSC-Textbook/docs/Year11/ProgrammingFundamentals/Chapter-03-Data-for-software-engineering/Section-02-Standard-Data-Types/index.md

     type: question
     open: false

-Create a Python program that manages student information:
+Create a pseudocode program that manages student information:

 1. Store information for one student using appropriate data types: